-1.11 PROCESS PLAN (2022-2027 CYCLE)
+1.12 PROCESS PLAN (2024-2025 CYCLE)

-Council formulated and adopted an IDP Process Plan August 2021 to serve as guide in preparation for the review of the Integrated Development Plan.
+The council formulated and adopted an IDP Process Plan August 2023 to serve as guide in preparation for the review of the Integrated Development Plan.
 In brief the IDP Process Plan outlines the time frames of scheduled events / activities, and co-ordinate structures involved in the processes.

-The Integrated Development Planning (IDP) Process is a process through which Municipalities prepare strategic development plans for a five year period.
+The Integrated Development Planning (IDP) Process is a process through which Municipalities prepare Strategic Development Plans for a five year period.
 An IDP is one of the key tools for Local Government to cope with its developmental role and seek to arrive at decisions on issues such as municipal budget, land management, promotion of local economic development and institutional transformation in a consultative manner.

-1.11.1 OBJECTIVE OF THE IDP REVIEW PROCESS PLAN
+1.12.1 OBJECTIVE OF THE IDP REVIEW PROCESS PLAN